 FogWire is a desktop application which transforms electronic mail data into indecipherable text.
 A user with any knowledge of electronic mail applications can use the FogWire system.
 Upon first execution of the application, the user will enter profile information which will be stored.
 Only authorized users will have access to the system.
 The user interface will allow users to easily navigate through the process of encrypting or decrypting their electronic mail data.

 Encryption data will be entered using copy/paste, free-text or text file upload functionalities and a Graphical User Interface (GUI).
 Decryption data will be entered using a file upload functionality of the encrypted text file.
-Output will either be stored in a file to a local drive or displayed on the GUI.
+Output will be stored in a file to a local drive

 Information stored about the user includes: